 That doesn’t mean the iPhone will tumble overnight. iOS devices will be important throughout at least the remainder of this decade.
 A platform as strong as iOS does not vanish overnight.

 But Android is even more deeply entrenched.
 While it fights neck-and-neck with Apple in North America, it’s already taken over globally, with most studies finding it has around 80 percent of the market.
 That’s not quite on par with Window’s stranglehold on the PC, but it’s close, and it’s growing.

 You might complain that Android will fall because it’s not very good.
 Many users are on outdated versions of it, security issues run rampant, and manufacturers still insist on re-skinning it with often hideous results.
-Using Android just isn’t as enjoyable as using iOS, even if the hardware is taken out of the equation.
+Using

 Those are valid complaints, but they’re not going to stop Android’s dominance.
 Microsoft came to control the PC because it built an operating system that works for a huge range of devices, opening the floodgates for hardware and software – not because everyone loved Windows as a product.
 Android does the same.
 It will win because it gives Google’s partners the tools they need to build devices and software for just about anyone interested in a smartphone.

 You might not like Android.
 But you’d better get used to it, because you’ll be using it a decade from now, no matter what phone you own right now.

 Smartphones have evolved quickly since their introduction, but have also followed a strangely uniform path.
 At first, they were small, built to easily fit in one hand.
 As their capabilities grew, so did screens, culminating in 2014 and 2015’s phablet craze.
 Now, with Apple’s iPhone’s SE, many are wondering if all the major flagships will trend downward again.